kubernetes/enhancements/keps/sig-architecture/5241-beta-featuregate-promotion-requirements/README.md

 ### This may slow the rate that new features are promoted.
-For this to be true, that would mean that we previously enabled feature gates in production that were knowingly incomplete for functional, security, testing, or known bugs.
+For this to be true, that would mean that we previously enabled feature gates in production that were knowingly incomplete for functional, security, monitoring, testing, or known bugs.
 We hope this was not the common case, but if it was the common enough to have an impact, we're pleased that the result is preventing incomplete feature gates from being enabled in production clusters.